bsafaria/Photometry-RR-Lyrae/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Note: This is not necessarily a reproducible experiment, as the data collected and operation were done using the Trottier Observatory at Simon Fraser University which is available only by special permission.
+The original data has since been lost to time.
 The data input takes the form of [Flexible Image Transport System](https://docs.astropy.org/en/stable/io/fits/) (FITS) files specific to the hardware and collection method at the Trottier Observatory.

 This project uses sky calibration and aperture photometry methods to measure the periodic magnitude fluctuation (known as a light curve) of a cepheid variable star, RR Leo, in the class of RR Lyrae stars.
 With the star's light curve measured out, one can then calculate for parameters of interest, such as brightness fluctuation period, peak brightness, and distance to name a few.
 An RR Lyrae star was chosen due to its relatively rapid periodicity, allowing an overnight observation to wholly describe the fluctuations.